 In order to compete for the position zero snippet, do the following:

 - Structure key information in your content as if answering a question.
-In this post, for example, the first paragraphs under “what is voice search” and “what is conversational AI” provide crucial information for the post we’re writing, but they’re also short, concise answers that could do well in featured snippets.
+In this post, for example, the first paragraph under “what is voice search” provides crucial information for the post we’re writing, but it’s also a short, concise answer that could do well in featured snippets.
 This is even more effective if you’re using H2s as questions (starting with who, what, why, where, when, how) to lead into the answer:

 - Keep it short.
 The average featured snippet is 40-50 words and is always written in clear, straightforward language.

 - Consider adding lists to your content.
 Short bullet lists may not show up in voice results as often, but they can do well in featured snippets, so consider using them just in case.